-"For the kids' class we have everyone sit on their heels and place their hands on their thighs.
+"For the kids' class, we have everyone sit on their heels and place their hands on their thighs.
 Sitting up tall, we take a big inhale and then 'roar,' sticking the tongue out.
 After a few rounds, we hold the pose with the tongue out, looking up in between the eyebrows," she explains.

 "Kids love this pose because they get to playing, 'stalking' and roaring like a lion.
 It's really helpful for stretching the quadriceps and ankles and strengthening the diaphragm, which improves breathing.
 It's also great for releasing tension in the upper body, particularly the facial muscles."

 "Twister is yoga in disguise," says fitness business owner Grant Hill.

 Step 6: Jump to it

 "With PVC pipe fittings and colorful tape, you can build a set of three hurdles for less than $15.
-Jumping over and crawling through the hurdles will help your kids improve their agility, and they can use them as goals for backyard ball games."
+Jumping over and crawling through the hurdles will help your kids improve their agility, and they can use them as goals for backyard ballgames," says the magazine.

 Step 7: Let the good times roll

 In addition to hurdle jumping, FamilyFun advises using an exercise ball for some fun, kid-friendly activities.
-A big bouncy exercise ball makes even the work of getting fit seem fun.
+A big, bouncy exercise ball makes even the work of getting fit seem fun.

-Step 8: Make activity flashcards
+Step 8: Make activity flash cards

-and create an active game that can be done indoors or out.
-Simply write some fun activities (such as crab crawling or karate kicks) on notecards (one activity per card), then flip them over with your kids and demonstrate the action written on the card.
+It doesn't have to be a perfectly sunshiny day to sneak some kid-friendly exercise into your day.
+Take a cue from No Time for Flash Cards and create an active game that can be done indoors or out.
+Simply write some fun activities (such as crab crawling or karate kicks) on note cards (one activity per card) and then flip them over with your kids and demonstrate the action written on each card.

-Step 9: Be video game friendly
+Step 9: Be video game–friendly

-According to, Kathy Kaehler, celebrity trainer and USANA spokesperson, "Not all video games are about becoming a couch potato.
+According to Kathy Kaehler, celebrity trainer and USANA spokesperson, "Not all video games are about becoming a couch potato.
 The Wii Fit and many others now have workout-themed games.
 Encourage your kids to get physical by skiing, dancing, balancing and more."

-Kathy suggests, "Inflate one for each child that's old enough to play with balloons and challenge them to keep their balloon up in the air.
+Kathy suggests, "Inflate one for each child who's old enough to play with balloons and challenge them to keep their balloon up in the air.
 Extra cheers to the kids who can bend and stretch in creative ways to keep that balloon afloat."

-Or take a tip from MotherhoodOnADime and fill up water balloons, draw a big target ring with sidewalk chalk on our drive way and let your kids take aim!
-(We suggest filling up a few extra for water balloon "tag" afterwards!)
+Or take a tip from Motherhood on a Dime and fill up water balloons, draw a big target ring with sidewalk chalk on your driveway and let your kids take aim!
+(We suggest filling up a few extra for water balloon "tag" afterward!)